ember-cli/rfcs/active/0000-control-transpilation.md

 By example, an addon that uses `async-await` which right now are only available in Chrome Canary could either use the host app's configuration plus this feature or it could just assume the user has enabled it and tell them to do so in the docs.
-Optionally the addon could do feature detection (easened by some utilities in `ember-cli-babel` that abstract presets and all that configuration) to show a warning in the console.

-I believe that the user should have the last word on this, and given the small amount of addons that actually do this seems that it's reasonable to update them to behave that way.

 #### Addons that add their custom babel plugins